Fate of entanglement in quadratic Markovian dissipative systems: Effect of the dissipation on the propagating modes of the Liouvillian

 Let us first consider the fermionic case, for which $h_{m,n}$ (cf.~\eqref{eq:lindblad_lin}) can be chosen antisymmetric and purely imaginary.
 Let us also assume that the Hamiltonian is invariant under either spatial inversion (Eq.~\eqref{eq:symbol_refl}) or time reversal (Eq.~\eqref{eq:symbol_trev}).
 In the former case the Fourier transform is $\hat{h}_k\propto\sigma_y$ (cf.~\eqref{eq:second}), while in the second one it is a real linear combination of $\sigma_x$ and $\sigma_y$ (cf.~\eqref{eq:fourth}).

 For unitary dynamics, we have $\hat{\mathcal{D}}=0$.
-Moreover, the Liouvillian superoperator $\hat {\mathcal{L}}$ maps local Majorana operators in linear combination of local Majorana operators.
+Moreover, the Liouvillian superoperator $\hat {\mathcal{L}}$ maps local Majorana operators to linear combinations of local Majorana operators.
 Thus, it is natural to construct the single-particle propagating modes as eigenvectors of the Liouvillian that are linear combinations of Majorana operators.
 The eigenvector $\eta^\dagger$ of the adjoint Liouvillian will satisfy $\left[H,\eta^\dagger\right]=\lambda \eta^\dagger$.
-Let us now exploint translation invariance.
+Let us now exploit translation invariance.
 In the thermodynamic limit $L\to\infty$ the Hamiltonian is rewritten as